biomejs/website/CONTRIBUTING.md

 ## AI Policy

-The use of AI in this repository is disallowed for writing of documentation, fill issues, messages.
-Generally, human interaction in this repository must be AI-free.
+The use of AI in this repository is disallowed for writing of documentation, filing issues, messages.
+Generally, any human interaction in this repository must be AI-free.
 If you use AI to translate your messages because you aren't proficient in English, that's disallowed too.
 Use plain translators that don't use AI enhancement.
 You may use AI for coding tasks, which must be disclosed when opening a PR.